Trebor-Huang/mirai-bot/README.md

 - If `revoke` is set to `True`, the message `event` is revoked if possible.
 If the bot has no priviledge to do this it raises a `RuntimeError`.

 `self.get_xxx` and `self.post_xxx` (with keyword arguments) sends the corresponding requests to the HTTP API, listed [here](https://github.com/mamoe/mirai-api-http).

+### The Command Framework

+An even more restricted senario is when the bot needs to respond to _commands_, e.g. messages beginning with `> CMD`, or similar stuff.
+To use the framework, inherit from `plugins.CommandPlugin`, and override `COMMAND_NAME` with a list of commands that the plugin processes.
+Then implement `handle_command(self, cmd, text, sender, msgtype, event)`.
+Remember to set the global `plugins.COMMAND_PREFIX` if you want other prefixes (`""` if you don't want it, but you need to be careful with doing that).

+## TODO

+ - [ ] Make message chain management more convenient.